STADIUM DUDE’S NHL ARENA RANK: #12

 - Last visited: 2020

-Excluding rinks that have undergone 9-figure renovations, The Shark Tank is the second oldest arena in the NHL.
+The Shark Tank is the third oldest arena in the NHL; second if you exclude MSG with its billion-dollar renovation.
 When you see the place, you’ll find that hard to believe.
 It’s aged really well.

 The outside of the arena is beautiful, with glass pyramids, a stainless steel silver façade, and palm trees; when it’s lit up at night, it’s really attractive.
 The entry pavilion looks like a cathedral, complete with a grand staircase.
 San Jose Shark fans have had it pretty good.